 The interrogator removed the blindfold but kept me tied.
 He later took off the ties later during the interrogation.
 I told the interrogator I wanted to call my parents.
 He told me I had to confess first and then he would allow me to call my parents.
 Then he phoned a lawyer and allowed me to speak to him.
 The lawyer told me not to confess and not to worry.
 The interrogator left the room during the conversation which lasted less than two minutes.

 Then the interrogator came back and told me I had the right to remain silent.
 Later when I wanted to practice my right to silence he yelled at me and thumped the table aggressively.
 Then he accused me of throwing a Molotov cocktail at a policeman and told me my friends had confessed against me.
 I denied the accusation.
 He questioned me for about three hours and wanted me to give him the name of the trouble-makers in the village.

 At one point two other interrogators entered the room and took turns in questioning me.
 The interrogation was recorded on a voice recorder.
 The interrogators were aggressive and raised their voices at me.
 One of them thumped the table when I refused to answer his questions.
 I continued to deny the accusation and did not give any names.

 At the end of the interrogation I was not asked to sign any documents but they took my photograph and my fingerprints.
 Then I was handcuffed again searched in my boxer shorts before being taken to a cell.
-I waited about an hour and then I was taken in a troop carrier to Ofer prison where I was strip searched before being taken to section 18.
+I waited about an hour and then I was taken in a troop carrier to Ofer prison, near Jerusalem, where I was strip searched before being taken to section 18.